Forgot password

 Is Fortnite dying?

-Fortnite’s popularity remains high as it enters its fifth chapter in 2024 with the return of OG Fortnite.
-The many crossovers with other pop culture events and brands, plus new game modes and characters, keep the game fresh and exciting.
+Fortnite’s popularity remains high as it enters its sixth Chapter in 2025.
+The many crossovers with other pop culture events and brands, including the latest one with Hatsune Miku, plus new game modes and characters, keep the game fresh and exciting.

 I didn’t think Fortnite would remain as popular as time went on.
-But the battle royale has proven to be a force too strong to stop, and although players have been upset in the past over certain chapters and seasons, modes like OG and LEGO Fortnite see fans by the thousands return for more action every time.
+But this battle royale has proven to be a force too strong to stop, and although players have been upset in the past over certain Chapters and seasons, modes like OG and LEGO Fortnite see fans by the thousands return for more action every time.

 Related Content